cnuernber/cclj/README.md

 		  (fread (scoped_var.this)))

-	; does lack of typing information make the language dynamic using objects ; or does it mean the function is generic?
-Probably dynamic as that would ; make it match traditional LISP far closer.
+Does lack of typing information make the language dynamic using objectsD or does it mean the function is generic?
+Probably dynamic as that would make it match traditional LISP far closer.

+It would also be awesome if, instead of having a completely declarative way of defining functions akin to c++ templates, there was a way to compute the function at compile time using computations performed on the types themselves.
+This allows a more natural path to template specialization and partial specialization.
+But the syntax is confusing to think about.

+Generically, you are saying something like:

+given a symbol with one or more type specializations, what further definitions are defined?

+    (param-dec abba [| compile time variable list, types or compile time constants |] )

+    (param-def abba
+	  ((compile time expression to match)
+	   (runtime expression abba evaluates to)))